 A former attackman, Carmean graduated from UMass in 1988 and enjoyed an 11-season professional career with the Major Indoor Lacrosse League and National Lacrosse League, and also suited up for the inaugural season of Major League Lacrosse in 2001.

-Delaney is currently the Head Men's Lacrosse Coach at Elizabethtown College.
+In his role as Advanced Scout, Delaney prepares Team Scouting Reports, focusing on key analytics of opposing teams and insight on individual player evaluation.
+In addition to his duties with the Hounds, Delaney serves as the Head Men's Lacrosse Coach at Elizabethtown College.
 He previously served as Arcadia University’s first-ever Head Men’s Lacrosse Coach.
 In that time he was responsible for the recruitment of student-athletes to help build the Knights’ program from the ground up.
-Delaney previous worked with Cerino as an assistant coach for three years at Limestone College and two years at Washington & Lee University.
+Delaney also worked with Cerino as an assistant coach for three years at Limestone College and two years at Washington & Lee University.

 Since joining Miller Orthopaedic Clinic in 1989 (now OrthoCarolina), Dr. D'Alessandro has been a leading sports medicine physician in the orthopedic community specializing in arthroscopic and reconstructive knee surgery, sports medicine and shoulder and elbow surgery.
 He has been an innovator in arthroscopic rotator cuff repair, bioresorbable suture anchors and advancing the "newest" techniques in ACL reconstruction.